This episode of Bottom Line Faith features Francine Carter, Owner and President of Action Coaching & Training, LLC.

 Ray: Tell us about that.
 And let me tell you why I’m asking the question.
 Because, again, there’s probably a listener or several listeners right now that have heard of this concept.
 Maybe they’ve had somebody talk to them about hiring a coach or what have you.
 Why would you, as a coach, reject working with a client, because maybe this can help them shape their thinking as they evaluate who could be a good coach for them.

 Francine: And it’s not about rejecting, so sorry about that.
 It’s about moving them to the person that’s going to work best for them.
 I go by my intuition, and most coaches do.
 We really develop our listening skills to the point that we really find that intuition, and if it’s a good chemistry, and if we find it’s going to work, and if that’s not happening, then it’s really that way of saying to the client, “This may not be the best mix, but let me help you find another coach that you may have that better mix with.”
 So it’s not that rejection.
 It’s just knowing that it’s just not going to work and it’s not going to work as fast, and you’re not going to get your return on your investment.
-And that’s, that’s not ethical.
+And that’s not ethical.
 Yeah, that’s just not ethical for me.

 Ray: That’s good.
-So you might, you might come to a conclusion as the coach in that interview.
+So you might come to a conclusion as the coach in that interview.
 And in that conversation rolling – I’m speculating here, right?
 But maybe there is a misalignment of values, maybe goals and priorities and even how we might define success personally, professionally.
 If those are conflicting, are you saying you would not be a good coach for that person?

 Francine: No, not at all.
 Because we can absolutely have a conflict of what we believe.
 It’s how we’re going to go about it.
 My approach is pretty direct.
 And so I’m very, very upfront with my clients.
 I’m pretty direct, I wear high heels for a purpose, it’s to kick you where you need it, if you need the extra kick, but being that direct.
 And also I let them know that I do have a sarcastic way about me, but I use my sarcasm for good and not for evil, because sometimes I believe, at least, that you can use your sarcasm to present an issue that may be tough to hear initially.